-Starting off in North Austin, near Lake Travis on FM 2222, there are plenty of exciting twists and turns on this route that takes you to Marble Falls.
-There are several 10mph turns on the very popular Lime Creek Road, located just before you turn onto FM 1431.
-The quick 40 mile jaunt is a nice break from the Austin-area traffic.
-FM 1431 passes right by the Balcones Canyonlands National Wildlife Refuge, where you can take a break from navigating the exhilarating curves and enjoy the wildlife, such as the Golden-cheeked Warbler, the only birds that nest exclusively in Texas!
+Starting in North Austin, near Lake Travis on FM 2222, there are plenty of exciting twists and turns on this route that takes you to Marble Falls.
+There are several 10-mph turns on the very popular Lime Creek Road, located just before you turn onto FM 1431.
+The quick 40-mile jaunt is a nice break from the Austin-area traffic.
+FM 1431 passes right by the Balcones Canyonlands National Wildlife Refuge, where you can take a break from navigating the exhilarating curves and enjoy the wildlife, such as the Golden-cheeked Warbler, the only bird that nests exclusively in Texas!

 The following tables represent data extracted from the Texas Department of Transportation’s Crash Records Information System (TxDOT’s CRIS).

 Crash Narrative Summary

 The following list is a summary of the crash events and conditions that have been described by officers investigating crashes along this route.
 The investigating officer provides his/her opinion of how the crash happened and will emphasize or explain, as necessary, any pertinent facts that are not fully explained elsewhere on the crash report.
 This section is meant to supplement the above data tables by providing further insight and “clues” into what factors and conditions contributed or may have contributed to crashes along this route.